Aragor70/ShortNister/readMe.md

 ```
 npm install

-# Run this command in base and client directory.
+# Run this command in the base and client directory.
 ```

 Run App in development environment